Danielhiversen/home_assistant_petcare/README.md

 ## Install
 Use [hacs](https://hacs.xyz/) (probably easier) or copy the files to the custom_components folder in Home Assistant (should be placed in the same folder as configuration.yaml) .
+How to install from hacs: https://hacs.xyz/docs/faq/custom_repositories/

 ## Configuration (2 options)